-Proposals involving home working which require planning permission will be supported in principle, providing the activity will not adversely affect the living conditions of neighbouring residents.
+COM5.
+Proposals involving home working i.e. from domestic properties, will be supported providing the activity is subordinate to the primary use of the building for residential purposes and will not affect the living conditions of neighbouring residents.

 The opportunity for starting a business by working from home has increased with improvements in technology.
 It can contribute to more sustainable lifestyles and bring more people into work.
 Where planning consent is required schemes will be supported providing the activity would not adversely affect neighbouring residents because of parking requirements, the delivery of materials, noise, pollution or other forms of disturbance.